 Although it can seem overwhelming to overhaul your favorite cosmetics, it is well worth it to avoid adding to your personal toxin exposure- which in turn allows for more efficient detoxification from toxins you have no control over!
-Utilizing the 'Think Dirty App' or the Environmental Working Groups very own 'Healthy Living App', can make this transition MUCH easier.
-You are able to scan your items, and a rating will pop up determining the products safety.
+Utilizing the 'Think Dirty App' or the Environmental Working Groups' very own 'Healthy Living App', can make this transition MUCH easier.
+You are able to scan your items, and a rating will pop up determining the safety of the products.
 The 'Think Dirty' app even offers safer alternatives if your current product doesn't measure up!

 6)Sweat it out

 Our skin is another detoxifying organ.
 We are able to excrete toxins like BPA through our pores by sweating.
 In addition, the activity also helps improve circulation, which distributes nutrients and oxygen, and removes waste from the body.
 Hot yoga, a brisk jog, that cardio kickboxing class, or even a visit to the sauna are all great ways to trigger the body to sweat!